-We've tried a number of ways to reheat pizza, including microwaving it and heating it in a dry frying pan but, in our opinion, the best way to reheat without it being soggy is to wrap it in foil and put it in the oven.Sure, it can make pizza go soggy, but here are some foods you can cook in the microwave without compromising on quality.
+We've tried a number of ways to reheat pizza, including microwaving it and heating it in a dry frying pan.
+In our opinion, the best way to reheat it without it getting soggy is to wrap it in foil and put it in the oven.Sure, it can make pizza go soggy, but here are some foods you can cook in the microwave without compromising on quality.

 Two for Tuesday